rohankanojia-forks/docs/README.md

 CRC User documentation; Getting Started Guide
 =============================================

-That repsoitory contains the user documentation, otherwise known as "Getting Started Guide".
+Thati repsoitory contains the user documentation, otherwise known as "Getting Started Guide".
 The intention is to provide

   - a brief introduction